 Kegel weight FAQs

 Still not sure if Kegel weights are right for you?
 Take a look at some of these frequently asked questions about Kegel weights.

 Kegel weights are intended to be used for roughly five-ten minutes a day, three days a week.
 As you get stronger, you can work up to longer sessions and more reps.

 Kegel weights are not designed to be worn all day.
 Using them for too long can overexert the pelvic floor muscles, potentially leading to injury.
 Ouch!
 Don’t try to rush the process.
 Again, start with shorter contractions and a lighter weight, and work your way up as you get stronger.

 Your individual results will vary depending on the current state of your pelvic floor muscles, but some people report noticing a difference after just one week of using Kegel weights.
 When using Kegel weights regularly, most people will notice benefits within a few weeks to a few months.

 Kegel weights are often helpful for women who:

 Ready to give Kegel weights a try?
-Sign up to be notified when our NEW Pixie Cup Kegel Weights are available!
+Pixie Cup Kegel Weights are now available!